zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

     ![](./images/bi-publisher-landing-page.png " ")

-## Step 6:  Learn Where Additional Resources are Located
+## Task 6:  Learn Where Additional Resources are Located

 For additional information, refer to these resources: